kansasSamurai/EditBoxRedux/README.md

 Note: I created a fork of this awesome plugin and updated it to work for current Eclipse versions.
 I also opened a PR and still hoping the original Authors will reply to my request.
 U are free to follow the instructions below and package my newly updated branch!

+### Disclaimer

-## Disclaimer: I am not responsible for managing the ccertificates and only used my personal packaged copy on Eclipse.
-You are advised to follow the instructions provided by the original creators, However, I am willing to pass over the control/updated version to the creator should they reply to my PR.
+I am not responsible for managing the certificates for installing this plugin and only used my personal packaged copy on Eclipse.
+You are advised to follow the instructions provided by the original creators.
+However, I am willing to take over the control/updated version to the creator should they reply to my PR.
 I am also open to fully taking charge of maintaining the plugin in case I am granted the permission to do so.

 [![Build Status](https://secure.travis-ci.org/Nodeclipse/EditBox.png)](http://travis-ci.org/Nodeclipse/EditBox)